James Reynolds (Irish politician)

 James Joseph Reynolds (born 7 December 1968) is an Irish farmer, and far-right politician who served as vice president of the National Party from 2016 to 2023.
-He served as leader of the party from 2023 (although this position was contested by party co-founder Justin Barrett).
+He served as leader of the party from 2023 until 2024 (although this position was contested by party co-founder Justin Barrett).

 From Edgeworthstown, County Longford, he has an undergraduate degree from National University of Ireland Galway.
 Reynolds was active in farming politics, serving as chairman of the Longford branch of the Irish Farmers' Association (IFA) from 1999 to 2003 and subsequently as treasurer of the Irish Cattle and Sheep Farmers' Association (ICSA) until 2017.

-He co-founded the National Party with Justin Barrett in November 2016.
-He was an unsuccessful candidate for the party at the 2020 Irish general election, standing in the Longford-Westmeath constituency.
-According to a statement attributed to the party, Reynolds was elected president of the party in mid-July 2023, although this was disputed by Barrett.
+He co-founded the National Party (NP) with Justin Barrett in November 2016.
+He was an unsuccessful candidate for the party at the 2020 Irish general election, standing in the Longford–Westmeath constituency.
+According to a statement issued on the party's website, Barrett had been ousted from the leadership and Reynolds was elected president of the party in mid-July 2023.
+This was contested by Barrett and a two-year dispute by rival factions of the NP ensued.
+The matter was finally resolved by the Electoral Commission in 2025, resulting in the removal of Barrett.
 Reynolds was an unsuccessful candidate for the Midlands–North-West constituency at the European Parliament elections on 7 June 2024.
+Following this, he publicly withdrew from the National Party.